 Launched on Oct.
 13, 2017, the European Space Agency (ESA) Sentinel-5P satellite has delivered its first images of air pollution.

 The European Space Agency (ESA) Copernicus Sentinel-3A satellite saw the temperature at the top of Hurricane Ophelia on Oct.
 15, 2017, as the storm approached the British Isles.

-The European Space Agency (ESA) Copernicus Sentinel-2A satellite captured this image over the northern part of Western Australia in the Wolfe Creek Crater National Park.
+The European Space Agency (ESA) Copernicus Sentinel-2A satellite collected this false-color image over the jagged islands along the west coast of Greenland on Aug.
+8, 2017.

 Covering 10,500 square kilometers, Bolivia's Salar de Uyuni is the world's largest salt plain.

 The province of Syracuse on the southeastern coast of the Italian island of Sicily is pictured in this image from the European Space Agency (ESA) Sentinel-2A satellite.